 Both of these backpacks are the best and newest versions of themselves – meaning that they were redesigned several times.
 Also, they both feature CamelBak’s CRUX reservoir – the champion of hydration bladders.

 Both of these backpacks are unisex, so they don’t have any gender-specific design features.
-Which makes perfect sense, because they are so small – it’s on backpacks that have 50+ liters of capacity that you really start to notice the need for ergonomically shaped shoulder straps and waist belt.
+This makes perfect sense because they are so small – it’s on backpacks that have 50+ liters of capacity that you really start to notice the need for ergonomically shaped shoulder straps and waist belts.

 But first, let’s talk about the features that both of these backpacks have in common.

-There’s actually quite a lot of features that these two backpacks share.
-So, let’s take a look at those, before we talk about the differences.
+There are actually quite a lot of features that these two backpacks share.
+So, let’s take a look at those before we talk about the differences.

 Both the MULE and the Lobo are made from 70d diamond ripstop nylon.
 It is a very durable, tear-resistant material, which performs really well on the road.
-It is lightweight and sturdy, and one the best materials used in backpacks and luggage of all kind.
+It is lightweight and sturdy, and one of the best materials used in backpacks and luggage of all kinds.

 The star of both these backpacks is the CamelBak’s CRUX reservoir.
 It’s one of the best hydration bladders on the market, and a reason why most riders opt for CamelBak packs.
 Obviously, the reservoir is included in the purchase of both these backpacks, as well as all the accessories you need to set up hands-free hydration.

 The CRUX reservoir was improved many times.
-Its latest version delivers about 20% more water per sip than the previous one, and features a self-sealing bite valve.
-This makes hydration completely hands free, and means you won’t ever have to stop to take rehydrate.
+Its latest version delivers about 20% more water per sip than the previous one and features a self-sealing bite valve.
+This makes hydration completely hands-free and means you won’t ever have to stop to take rehydration.
 You just bite on the hose, and the water starts flowing.
 The valve then seals itself.

 And that is one of the reasons why CamelBak’s hydration packs are so popular.
 The new valve is also leak-proof, so you don’t have to worry about any loose drops.